- ICH GCP

 Detailed Description

-The study was classified as non-interventional by the institutional research committee, as the intervention consists of simulation training and the study population is healthcare practitioners.
+This study is a prospective, single-center, non-interventional study.
+The study was classified as non-interventional by the institutional research committee, as the intervention consists of simulation training and the study population comprises healthcare practitioners.

-The study participants are anesthesiologists: attending physicians and residents.
+The study participants are anesthesiologists, including attending physicians and residents.
 Each participant will serve as their own control.
 The study will comprise two visits: one intervention visit consisting of a multitasking simulation session, and one control visit involving clinical questions administered under quiet conditions.
 The order of the visits will be randomized between participants using a crossover design in order to minimize potential learning bias.

 The study will use a 44-item Script Concordance Test (SCT) distributed across 20 anesthesiology clinical vignettes.
-Vignettes are distributed as follows: 8 vignettes with 3 items, 8 vignettes with 2 items, and 4 vignettes with 1 item.
+The vignettes are distributed as follows: 8 vignettes with 3 items, 8 vignettes with 2 items, and 4 vignettes with 1 item.
 The vignettes were adapted, without modification of their content, to be compatible with oral administration and the simulation scenario.

 Detailed information is available in the study protocol.